hantsy/vertx-sandbox/docs/graphql.md

 }
 ```

-In this schema file, we declare 3 top level types:  *Query*, *Mutation* and *Subscription* which presents the basic operations defined in our application. `Post` and `Comment`  are generic types to present the type in the returned response.  `CreatePostInput` and `CommentInput` are input arguments presents the payload of the graphql request.
-The *scalar* defines custom scalar types.
+In this schema file, we declare 3 top level types:  *Query*, *Mutation* and *Subscription* which presents the basic operations defined in our application.
+The `Post` and `Comment`  are generic types to present the types used in the returned response.
+The `CreatePostInput` and `CommentInput` are input arguments presents the payload of the graphql request.
+The *scalar* keyword defines custom scalar types.
 The *directive* defines custom directive *@uppercase* applied on field.

-In the `MainVerticle.buildCodeRegistry` method, it assembles data fetchers according the coordinates in the schema definition.
+In the `MainVerticle.buildCodeRegistry` method, it assembles data fetchers according to the coordinates of the types defined in the schema definitions.

 For example, when performing a *Query*:  `postById`, it will execute the `dataFetchers.postById` defined in the `buildCodeRegistry` method.